 GreenBuild Consult, in partnership with HLM Architects, has been appointed by the University of Sheffield to assist in the design of a new building for the Faculty of Social Sciences.
 Once complete the new flagship building will provide a highly energy efficient environment that will provide space for lectures, academic staff and support personnel, and there will also be common areas that will include catering facilities and zones for informal meetings.
 Appointed as sustainability consultants to carry out the role of principle BREEAM Assessor, and principle Energy Assessor; this was to ensure the dynamic simulations carried out were in accordance with all relevant planning policies, to ensure that the building will achieve the university’s aspiration of a BREEAM Outstanding rating, with the goal of reducing the building’s energy consumption and carbon dioxide emissions.

-With the use of Integrated Environmental Services, (IES), Virtual Environment,(VE), software, many design iterations occurred throughout the RIBA Stages to ensure good design was achieved.
+With the use of Integrated Environmental Services (IES), Virtual Environment,(VE), software, many design iterations occurred throughout the RIBA Stages to ensure good design was achieved.
 Dynamic simulation modelling is an extremely accurate and powerful tool for assessing the environmental performance of a building.
 It can be used to model and analyse a range of sustainability factors from energy compliance and CO2 emissions, to overheating and daylighting analysis.

 It is a much more commonly used for analysis of non-domestic schemes, which provides a much more accurate analysis than is possible with standard Part L energy assessment tools, such as SAP or SBEM.
 This is partly due to a much greater emphasis on external factors such as solar gain and the effect of glazing and thermal mass, but also due to more accurate occupancy, behavioural and energy use profiles.